-(b) By mutual agreement between the SHPO and the HARC,
+(b) By mutual agreement between the SHPO and the HARC, decisions made by the HARC may be transmitted to the SHPO through the mail or by electronic media.

 (c) The HARC may meet periodically to review special assessment applications.
 HARC members' expenses are reimbursable.